 So it is with God as a tripod.
 We see each leg—Father, Son, and Holy Spirit—interconnected, essential, and equal.
 Remove one and our perception of God becomes incomplete.
 Overemphasize one and our view of God becomes unbalanced.
 There may be three parts (three legs), but it is still one God (the tripod).
 The tripod reveals God who is a three-in-one Trinity.

 May we recognize each part of the godhead—Father, Son, and Holy Spirit—to inform our connection with God.
 Consider how understanding God as Trinity can affect our faith.

-Next week I’ll explain how God’s trinitarian nature can inform our prayers.
+In my next post I’ll cover how God’s trinitarian nature can inform our prayers.